Deadvlei, Sossusvlei, Quiver Tree Forest, Kolmanskop, and Etosha

-March 19, 2024: Arrive at any time today in Windhoek, where one of our representatives will greet you and transfer you to our hotel in Windhoek.
-We will have a short introductory meeting, a question-and-answer answer session, and a group dinner tonight.
+July 5, 2025: Arrive at any time today in Windhoek, where one of our representatives will greet you and transfer you to our hotel in Windhoek.
+We will have a short introductory meeting, a question and answer session, and a group dinner tonight.

-March 28–29, 2024: Our luxury camp is our base for the next few days, and we will embark on photo safaris in the morning and evening with guided game drives through Etosha.
+July 6–8, 2025: The morning journey takes us into the scenic countryside of Etosha National Park, passing small towns and communities along the way.
+Our luxury camp is our base for the three days, and we will embark on photo safaris each morning and evening with guided game drives through Etosha.
 The Park consists of grassland, woodland, and savannah.
 Game viewing centers on the numerous springs and waterholes where several species can often be seen simultaneously.
 The Park boasts some 114 mammals and over 340 bird species.
-Wildlife that one might see includes elephant, lion, giraffe, blue wildebeest, eland, kudu, gemsbok (Oryx), zebra, rhino, cheetah, leopard, hyena, honey badger, and warthog, as well as the endemic black-faced impala.
+Wildlife that one might see includes elephant, lion, giraffe, blue wildebeest, eland, kudu, gemsbok (Oryx), zebra, rhino, cheetah, leopard, hyena, honey badger, and warthog, as well as the endemic, black-faced impala.
 The camp has an active floodlit waterhole for photography and wildlife viewing through the night.
 We can expect to see lions, zebras, elephants, rhinos, giraffes, cheetahs, and much more wildlife.
 Etosha is a world-class African wildlife destination.
-On our full day of safari, we added an extra guide and vehicle to today’s drive so that each participant has a row to themselves.

 Safari Camp Life—What To Expect

 In short, you'll feel like you're in a luxury hotel!
-We've hand picked our camps for comfort, knowledgeable and friendly staff, great food and convenience to our main objective, the wildlife.
-We also place a huge value on isolation and exclusivity.
-You won't find us in areas where there are dozens of other vehicles at a sighting—rather, you'll feel like you own the land, and the animals are there just for you!
-Typical tented accommodations feature twin beds or queen bed, high thread-count linens, storage for clothing, sitting area, verandah, and of course en suite bathrooms, with toilets, hot water and showers.
+We've hand-picked our camps for comfort, knowledgeable and friendly staff, great food, and convenience to our main objective, the wildlife.
+We also place a significant value on isolation and exclusivity.
+You won't find us in areas where there are dozens of other vehicles at a sighting—instead, you'll feel like you own the land and the animals are there just for you!
+Typical tented accommodations feature twin beds or a queen bed, high thread-count linens, storage for clothing, a sitting area, a verandah, and of course, en suite bathrooms with toilets, hot water, and showers.
 They are enormous in size, bright, open, and airy.

 Our days start early, before sunrise.
 We'll have a quick coffee or tea, maybe a cookie, and off on our first game drive of the day.
-The animals are just starting to stir as the day starts, and we want to be there, and in the best light.
-We'll stay out for a few to several hours, depending on the sightings.
-After a mid-drive coffee break, we'll continue on until mid to late morning.
-We typically have breakfast in the field, so as to maximize our game-viewing and photographing time.
-Back in camp, it's time for offloading cards, one-on-one instruction, or just taking time to relax and do nothing.
+The animals start to stir as the day begins, and we want to be there in the best light.
+Depending on the sightings, we'll stay out for a few to several hours.
+After a mid-drive coffee break, we'll continue until mid to late morning.
+We typically have breakfast in the field to maximize our game-viewing and photographing time.
+Back in camp, it's time for offloading cards, one-on-one instruction, or just relaxing and doing nothing.
 Read a book, take a walk, or take a nap and recharge.
-Of course there will be lunch, and then In the mid to late afternoon, we'll again head out for another game drive, chasing the best sightings.
-Enjoying your favorite drink while watching and photographing the sunset is a popular activity.
-Arrive back at camp after sundown, enjoy a hot shower if you like, and then join us by the campfire or in the living area for cocktails followed by dinner.
+Of course, there will be lunch, and then In the mid to late afternoon, we'll again head out for another game drive, chasing the best sightings.
+Enjoying your favorite drink while watching and photographing the sunset is popular.
+Arrive back at camp after sundown, enjoy a hot shower if you like, and then join us by the campfire or in the living area for cocktails, followed by dinner.

-Food in our camps is superb—you'll be served foods that you know as well as local specialties—and of course any dietary needs can be accommodated.
+Food in our camps is superb—you'll be served foods that you know as well as local specialties—and of course, we can accommodate any dietary needs.

-We've arranged for the best safari vehicles—custom Land Cruisers which feature ample room for you and your gear, and great visibility.
-And only one photographer per row of seats (note that front seat next to driver counts as a row).
-All of our camps feature optional daily laundry service (but not on days we travel in between camps).
+We've arranged for the best safari vehicles—custom Land Cruisers that feature ample room for you and your gear and excellent visibility.
+And only one photographer per row of seats (note that the front seat next to the driver counts as a row).
+Our camps feature optional daily laundry service (but not on days we travel between camps).